 How far is Seattle from Chicago and how long will the road trip take?

-The road trip from Chicago to Seattle will cover over 2,000 miles taking you a minimum of 4 days to drive.
+The road trip from Chicago to Seattle will cover over 2,000 miles, taking you at least 4 days to drive.
 However, it would be best to split the trip up into a week, maybe two, if you have the time.

 There is a lot to see along the way.
 The route will take you across the plains of South Dakota, through the foothills of Wyoming, into Yellowstone National Park before you descend to the Pacific.

 The driving takes place mostly on interstates, which is perfect because you know you won't be adding unnecessary time or distance.
-There are a few short detours you can take on highways to visit some attractions along the way, depending on your time constraints and energy levels.
+You can take a few short detours on highways to visit some attractions along the way, depending on your time constraints and energy levels.